The Big Seven

-For the last three years we have taken trainees to a teaching school in Jyväsklylä, Finland.
+Subject to application and interview you could get the chance to teach in Europe as part of the Teaching Together in Europe programme.
 This is a truly unique and exciting opportunity to experience an international education system.
 Trainees have brought back new ideas to develop their own teaching, whilst also reflecting on their own practice.

 All teachers are leaders in their classroom but many want to develop further.
 By giving you the facility to gain MA credits and opportunity to shadow and hear from experienced school leaders, we hope you will feel confident and motivated to take a lead in your future role.

 From the moment you join us you will be supported by an experienced and friendly team, from the SCITT Director, admin personnel to the subject mentors.
 In the early induction period you will be encouraged to get to know your peers and develop your own close knit family of fellow you and trainers across the partnership, who will act as invaluable support as the year progresses and later on as you begin your career.

 You will normally spend one day per week training with our experienced staff and will have subject specific training with your Lead Subject Tutor.
 He or she will be able to help you with all aspects of the course and support you personally if the going gets tough!

 When on placement you will have the support of each individual school's Initial Teacher Training Co-ordinator, who will look after your needs whilst in school and who will ensure your in-school training programme meets your needs.
 You will also have a school-based mentor who will meet with you formally once a week as well as support you throughout your time in school.